ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

   in which hour it will be cancelled if he don't pay :done TODO:send email before sometimes when booking will be cancelled:done
-  TODO: add redis and celery to handle email sending while paiment in progress TODO:why i see meals and Meals, Cabins and cabins, Payments and payments on the api, it is duplicated? it is the same?
-  TODO:update expires within in email reservtaion confirmed by the real expires at TODO:cron do not run by itself:done
+  TODO: add redis and celery to handle email sending while paiment in progress TODO:why i see meals and Meals, Cabins and cabins, Payments and payments on the api, it is duplicated? it is the same?:done TODO:update expires within in email reservtaion confirmed by the real expires at TODO:cron do not run by itself:done
-  TODO:send email when cancel
+  TODO:send email when cancel manually
   TODO: add retour different from inbound: high priority TODO:add notification when traversee or place is available in a given date or given company
   TODO: add Chats et animaux de petite taille et chien on passenger